B

 Propane vs. Natural Gas vs. Heating Oil: Vermont Home Heating Fuel Comparison

-Families have a host of fuels to choose from when it comes to heating.
-Heating Oil is the most popular choice in Vermont, used by 99,824 or 35% of residents.
-The next most popular primary heating fuel for Vermont families is Propane, used by 57,954 homes (20%).
+Households have a variety of fuels that can be used when it comes to heating.
+Heating Oil is the most popular choice in Vermont, used by 99,824 or 35% of homeowners.
+The next most popular primary heating fuel for Vermont homeowners is Propane, used by 57,954 homes (20%).
 The other homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).

 Heating Oil (Fuel Oil) Use in Vermont

-Heating oil has become decreasing in demand in Vermont.
-In the 8 years since 2017, the number of residents using number two heating oil dipped from 107,395 to 99,824, a 7% drop.
+Fuel oil has become less popular in Vermont.
+In the 4 years since 2021, the number of residents using number two heating oil declined from 105,005 to 99,824, a 5% drop.

 Propane vs. Natural Gas use for home heating in Vermont